TD Ameritrade vs BDSwiss Comparison

 How do TD Ameritrade and BDSwiss differ in terms of minimum deposit?
 What about average spreads and funding options?

-TD Ameritrade requires a minimum deposit of $0, while BDSwiss requires a minimum deposit of $100-$5000 (depending on account type).
-From our testing we found TD Ameritrade offers spreads of 1.26 pips (August 2021), while BDSwiss offers spreads of 1.6 (08/10/22).
-TD Ameritrade supports Bank Wire (Deposit/Withdraw) for popular funding options, where BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw)., neither have PayPal (Deposit/Withdraw)
+TD Ameritrade requires a minimum deposit of $0, while BDSwiss requires a minimum deposit of $100-$5000.
+It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
+In our research, we've found that TD Ameritrade supports Bank Wire (Deposit/Withdraw) for funding and deposit methods, whereas BDSwiss supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).
+Neither have PayPal (Deposit/Withdraw)

-Which brokers offers more tradeable asset classes, TD Ameritrade or BDSwiss?
+Which broker offers more tradeable asset classes, TD Ameritrade or BDSwiss?

 Can I trade cryptocurrency with TD Ameritrade or BDSwiss?